syncfusion-content/flutter-docs/Flutter/datagrid/getting-started.md

 ## Selection

-`SfDataGrid` allows you to select one or more rows.
-The [selectionMode](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/selectionMode.html) property can be set to specify whether a user can select a single row or multiple rows.
+The `SfDataGrid` allows you to select one or more rows.
+The [selectionMode](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/selectionMode.html) property can be set to specify whether the user can select a single row or multiple rows.

 {% tabs %}
 {% highlight Dart %}